Close

 • Reducing administrative burden on educators, freeing them up to focus on their core role of providing education and care.

 FDCA is partnering with the Australian Government Department of Education to develop a suite of practical resources and provide tailored practical support to assist you in transitioning to DGFC.
-Whether your service is in the early stages, already well underway or you're already operating under a centralised model, these resources are designed to support you to critically reflect and refine your current systems, practices, policies and procedures.
+Whether your service is in the early stages, already well underway or already operating under a centralised model, these resources are designed to support critical reflection and refinement of current systems, practices, policies and procedures.

 All resources are developed in consultation with the sector and are available to both FDCA members and non-members.